Some coordinate transformations relevant to refractive indices: Coordinate transformation

 or

-From these two basic postulates, it is able to deduce the Galilean transformation in the complex octonion space.
-If the complex octonion space $\mathbb{O}$ is degenerated into the complex quaternion space $\mathbb{H}_g$ , the Galilean transformation in the complex octonion space will be reduced into that in the classical field theory.
+From these two basic postulates, it is able to deduce the Galilean transformation in the octonion space (in Section 4).
+If the octonion space $\mathbb{O}$ is degenerated into the quaternion space $\mathbb{H}_g$ , the Galilean transformation in the octonion space will be reduced into that in the classical field theory.